Yuda-r801/notes/git-tutorial.md

-git restore -p (for patch) - restore parts of a file while leaving the others unchanged. git restore .  - restore all changes in this directory. git commit --amend  -  add changes to last commit and modify the message. - notto be used on commits that have already been pushed! (so to not mess up the work they have done based on your last commit)
+git restore -p (for patch) - restore parts of a file while leaving the others unchanged. git restore .  - restore all changes in this directory. git commit --amend  -  add changes to last commit and modify the message. - notto be used on commits that have already been pushed! (so to not mess up the work they have done based on your last commit) https://www.youtube.com/watch?v=lX9hsdsAeTk - i'm in the middle of learning this. (part 6, reverting, minute 15:54.